Technical

 Four personality types of humans were first mentioned and described by the philosopher and 'father of medicine', Hippocrates back in Ancient Greece.
 His description was primarily based on fluid composition of the human body or the Humoral Theory of medicine that classified people into 4 types of personality in psychology--Choleric, Phlegmatic, Sanguine, and Melancholic.

-hippocrates quotes on 4 personality types
+Hippocrates quotes on 4 types of personalities

 Fast forward to the mid 20th Century, and the ABCD personality types was an accidental discovery of Meyer Friedman and Ray Rosenman, two cardiologists who observed stark differences between two distinct behaviors of people.
 According to their formal research, Type A people were mostly competitive, hostile, aggressive, and were more prone to heart issues.